 Initial Disk Size

-If you anticipate that your users will need to regularly increase their Enterprise Profile storage capacity, you can set parameters for Frame to automatically scale up as needed.
+If you anticipate that your users will need to regularly increase their Enterprise Profile disk storage capacity, you can set parameters for Frame to automatically scale up as needed.
 To do this, navigate to the Volumes page (which will appear in your Dashboard menu once you have enabled Enterprise Profiles or Personal Drives).
 Under the Volumes page, click on the kebab menu and select Autogrow settings.
 A new dialog box will appear:

 Here, you can specify the threshold at which the disk size will automatically increase for established users.
 By default, the disk volume will automatically be increased by 1 GB when there is less than 0.25 GB of free space remaining.
 You can adjust these values as you see fit for your users.